ricmclaughlin/ricmclaughlin.github.com/_posts/2022-02-09-aws-kms-hsm.md

 CloudHSM would be great if you need FIPS 140-2 level 3 validation and don't mind fixed cost of $5k per module.
 And you are responsible for the HA part so really you need 2 HSM... with a cost of $10k.
 And a $5k setup fee per region plus an hourly fee.

 The HSM does work with peered VPC as well.
-The HSM module is a cross AZ cluster and is accessed using an ENI in a public subnet of the VPC.
+The HSM module is a cross-AZ cluster and is accessed using an ENI in a public subnet of the VPC.

 ## HSM or KMS ?